Jberczel/jberczel.github.io/_posts/2014-05-05-why-i-like-odin.md

 You have a record of your code from the very beginning.
 It's not the best-written code, but you can trace your progress and always go back to review.
 It's all easily accessible in your github account.

 Psychologically, it's nice to see all your work in one place.
-It gives you a sesne of accomplishment, and I'm sure it'll be interesting to look back at in a year or two to see how far you've progressed.
+It gives you a sense of accomplishment, and I'm sure it'll be interesting to look back at in a year or two to see how far you've progressed.

 ##6.
 Open Community and Founder